Tim Wheeler: Lyrical themes and writing

 With the release of the band's fifth studio record Twilight of the Innocents, in 2007, Wheeler spoke of how if the group hadn't toured so heavily they would have been more prolific, that: "It would have been cool to have twice as many songs by now.
 I definitely could have done it, but if I go on tour I have to stop writing.
 Writing needs to be a relaxing process and you need peace and quiet and the right stuff around you.
 Whenever we take a break I could write a song every day, pretty much."

 Personal life

 Wheeler is an Arsenal FC fan, which began during his nine-year stint living in Highbury.
 He has been dating French model and art director Julia Restoin Roitfeld since 2018.
 On September 9, 2021, they announced via Instagram that they were expecting a baby together.
 In February 2022, they announced the birth of their son George.

-In 2016 the Open University awarded Wheeler an honorary Doctor of the University, citing his "exceptional contribution to education and culture".
+In 2005, Paul McCartney presented Wheeler a companionship from LIPA (Liverpool Institute for Performing Arts).
+In 2016 the Open University awarded Wheeler an honorary Doctor of the university, citing his "exceptional contribution to education and culture".